yamt/toywasm/README.md

   build toywasm with it.

 * For NuttX, it's probably easiest to use [interpreters/toywasm in NuttX apps].
-  There are a few sample defconfig with toywasm enabled, including [sim:toywasm].
+  There are a few sample defconfig with toywasm enabled, including [sim:toywasm] and [esp32s3-devkit:toywasm].

 ## How slow/fast is this?